RoshniRanaDS27/Python_for_Financial_Analysis_and_Election_results_Analysis/README.md

 My task was to create a Python script that analyzes the votes and calculates each of the following values:

 The total number of votes cast, A complete list of candidates who received votes, The percentage of votes each candidate won, The total number of votes each candidate won, The winner of the election based on popular vote.
+In addition, final script has both print the analysis to the terminal and export a text file with the results at Analysis folder.